vanya-vb/recipe-app/README.md

-# Recipe App
+# FoodiePhoria
-I built this web application to help users plan their daily meals and discover new recipes.
-Users can browse predefined meals, create and save their own recipes, and interact with others through comments.
+I built this web application to help users discover new recipes.
+Users can browse predefined meals, create and save their own recipes, generate recipes with AI model based on given ingredients and interact with others through comments.
 The app provides both **public** and **private** sections with authentication and role-based permissions.

 ## 🚀 Features
 ### 1) **Public Part** (for guests)